 Tunisia has set an ambitious target of achieving 35% renewable energy in its electricity generation mix by 2030, marking a substantial departure from its historical reliance on fossil fuels.

-Ignacio Carreras, Project Development Manager at AMEA Power, identified Tunisia as a promising destination in the and North (MENA) region for solar PV development, with a particular focus on green generation.
+Ignacio Carreras, Project Development Manager at AMEA Power, identified Tunisia as a promising destination in the Middle East and North Africa (MENA) region for solar PV development, with a particular focus on green hydrogen generation.

 See also: DIF Capital Partners Invests £200m in London-Based Grid Battery Developer, Field